notken12/arcadecord/configuration.md

 - `BOT_CLIENT_ID`: (Number) client id of the Discord bot
 - `DISCORD_SERVER_INVITE`: invite link to official Discord server
 - `GAME_SERVER_PROXY_PORT`: (Number) (optional) Specify a port to proxy websocket to so that only 1 port needs to be exposed to the web.
 Useful for Heroku which only allows you to expose one random port which is the PORT variable.
+- `TOTAL_SHARDS`: total amount of bot shards.
+This must add up to the total amount of shards being spawned by bot shard managers.
+See `SHARD_LIST` @ Bot shard manager
+- `SHARD_MANAGER_COUNT`: amount of shard managers that exist.
+- `SHARD_MANAGER_POD_PREFIX`: name of kubernetes StatefulSet service that the pods are under + '-'.
+Used to find the hostnames of bot shard managers

 ## Game server: `server/index.js`